- link ratios cannot measure calendar year social inflation

 - no way to determine whether an answer is good, bad, or ugly

 The Mack method is a regression formulation of volume weighted average link ratios (chain ladder).
-The regression formulation means the method can be tested statistically.
+The graphical representation and regression formulation means the method can be tested statistically.
 Other method variants can be included such as different weights, an intercept (Murphy) and an accident year trend for each development year.
 All these methods are included in the Extended Link Ratio Family (ELRF) modeling framework.

 In the Probabilistic Trend Family (PTF) modeling framework, we identify a parsimonious model describing the trends in the three directions (development, accident, and calendar), along with the volatility about the trend structure.

 All the data in the studies below can be downloaded here: spreadsheet 7 Reaons Data (20 KB) .
 Case study videos are included below.

 Link Ratio Methods residuals trend down: projections too high

 Consider anonymized Paid Loss data for an Auto Insurance provider (segment: Bodily Injury).

 The display on the right shows a strong downward trend in the residuals (trend in data minus trend in method) versus calendar year.

 This means a link ratio method will grossly overstate the reserve estimates.
 The Mack method (volume weighted average) gives a total reserve of 902M.
 The arithmetic average link ratios gives a total reserve of 1.16B.

 On the left is the forecast table (incremental version) for the Mack method.